ToniDarodda/ToniDarodda/README.md

 ### About Me

-I'm a FullStack Developer and Cloud Architect with a passion for creating scalable and robust solutions.
+I'm a Software engineer with a passion for creating scalable and robust solutions.
 I specialize in JavaScript, TypeScript, and AWS, and have experience with a variety of other technologies.

 ### Certifications